Rembrant777/Learn-CUDA/Chapter07/note.md

 ```

 #### 1D
-* 1 dimension data structure, like array or vector.
+* 1-dimensional data structure, like array or vector.
-* to solve such kind of data structure's computation, we can use 1D Block's threads to solve.
+* to solve such kind of data structure's computation, we can use 1D Block's threads.

 #### 2D
 * 2 dimension data structure, like matrix or image(arrays)